Antonomasia3rd/stuff/README.md

 ## what the "college" folder doing?

-it's code archive that i made from the "basic programming" course (college stuff)
+it's source code archive from the "basic programming" course 👀

+(aka. programs that i made during the 1st semester of college)